-- 1. Provide a landscape design proposal plan for replacement plants at a ratio of one-half (1/2) of the total caliper inches of trees removed and one-fourth (1/4) of the total square feet of existing native understory vegetation removed. - 2.
+- 1. A landscape design proposal plan for replacement plants at a ratio of one-half (1/2) of the total caliper inches of trees removed and one-fourth (1/4) of the total square feet of existing native understory vegetation removed. - 2.
 Thirty percent (30%) of the replacement shrubs and seventy-five percent (75%) of replacement trees shall be native species or cultivars of native species. - 3.
 Seventy-five percent (75%) of all proposed trees shall be large-canopy, hardwood shade trees. - 4.
 Grass all disturbed ground areas not planted in trees and shrubs according to GDOT Specifications.

-If the Department determines that landscape mitigation cannot be reasonably accommodated, then the remainder of the mitigation shall be fees according to Section 16-2 - Excess Clearing Fees.
+If the Department determines that full landscape mitigation cannot be reasonably accommodated, then the remainder of the mitigation shall be fees according to Section 16-2 - Excess Clearing Fees.
+Payment of Contributory Value fees in lieu of planting trees on the right of way for mitigation is not allowed.

-CHAPTER 9 - LIMITED LANDSCAPES
+CHAPTER 9 - LIMITED LANDSCAPES PERMITS